bpodchezertsev/MOD/intro.md

 # Frame and shape of thrust

-Basic MOD frame is a Tri-frame.
-The Tri-frame requires 3 TVN.

-All omnicopters based on the Tri-frame design have an asymmetric ellipsoidal thrust.
+All omnicopters using the common base frame design have an asymmetric ellipsoidal thrust.
-To create a symmetrical thrust, 4 TVNs are required.
+To create a symmetrical thrust, more TVN are required.
 This can be done with an add-on, but that is not the point.
 The point may be to add a fast-reorienting TVN to create fast reorientation capabilities for the omnicopter when the main TVNs is a slow but powerful TVNs.

 But this may limit the installation of other add-ons, so it can be used in certain cases.